2020 Los Angeles Rams season: Preseason

-The Rams' preseason schedule was announced on May 7, but was later cancelled due to the COVID-19 pandemic.
+The Rams' preseason schedule was announced on May 7, but was later cancelled due to the Coronavirus Pandemic.

 Regular season

 Schedule

 The Rams' 2020 schedule was announced on May 7.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Dallas Cowboys

 Playing their first game ever in their brand-new home at SoFi Stadium, the Rams held off the Cowboys in a close battle of NFC contenders on Sunday Night Football.
 Receiving the opening kickoff (from former Rams kicker Greg Zuerlein), Los Angeles drove 75 yards in seven plays, with Malcolm Brown scoring the new stadium's first touchdown on a 1-yard run.
 Rookie kicker Samuel Sloman missed on his first field goal attempt, a 29-yard try that bounced off the left upright near the end of the first quarter, but later was successful on field goals of 35 and 31 yards in the second quarter.
 However, Dallas took a 14-13 halftime lead as Cowboys running back Ezekiel Elliott scored on both a touchdown run and a touchdown reception.
 The Rams reclaimed the lead as Malcolm Brown (who finished with a team-high 18 rushes for 79 yards) scored his second touchdown of the game on a 2-yard run midway through the third quarter to put Los Angeles ahead 20–14.
 Zuerlein converted a 33-yard field goal late in the third quarter, but it would be as close as the Cowboys would get.
 Rookie safety Jordan Fuller led the Rams with eight total tackles, including a key tackle of Cowboys wide receiver CeeDee Lamb on a fourth-and-3 play at the Rams' 9-yard line, just one yard short of a first down to kill a Dallas scoring drive.
 Wide receiver Robert Woods led Los Angeles with six receptions for 105 yards.
 Following the game, Rams head coach Sean McVay presented a game ball to team owner Stan Kroenke.